 As described, knee implants generally include components made of metal and plastic.
 In order to ensure a smooth, gliding motion, and to avoid friction, metal surfaces never come into contact with one another.
 Metal components are usually made of cobalt chrome (which contains nickel) or titanium (which is known for its strength and lightness).
 Titanium-only implants are available for patients who are allergic to nickel, but it is more difficult to obtain the highly polished surface that facilitates smooth motion with titanium than it is with cobalt chrome.

 Based on the successful use of ceramic components in hip replacement, one manufacturer has developed a ceramic implant for the knee.
-"However," Dr. Windsor notes, "we won't know for quite a while if this will offer any advantage in the knee, which is a very different kind of joint."
+It will be some time, however, until there is data to indicate whether this will offer any advantage in the knee, which is a very different kind of joint.

 Prospective patients may find that orthopedists in some hospitals use only one or two different implant systems, whereas, orthopedists at HSS have access to the systems of all the major orthopaedic implant manufacturers.

 Total hip replacement surgery – in which the damaged joint is replaced with an implant – is associated with a high degree of successful and predictable outcomes.

 Orthopedic surgeons may approach the surgery in one of three different ways:

 Much of the important early work in the development of successful hip implants took place in the late 1960s and early 1970s, including that of British surgeon John Charnley, MD and introduced at HSS by Philip D. Wilson, Jr. MD.

 The majority of people who undergo hip replacement receive a traditional hip arthroplasty in which the surgeon uses a stemmed device and prosthetic head to replace the upper part of the femur (the head and neck of the bone) and a hemispherical shaped cup to replace the acetabulum.
 [Figure 6]